 T1D: Sugars were good at the start, a tad on the high side.
 For the mid-event portion, they were stable.

 Fueling: Pre-Race: 1 serving Hot Cereal and Latte.
 Half of the banana about 10 minutes before start.

 Race: Water at the water stations.
-Baby food about an hour and a half into the event then additional Tailwind and E-fuel that I carried.
+Baby food intake was about an hour and a half into the event then additional Tailwind and E-fuel that I carried.

 - Running at a slow pace is key for long back-to-back events.

 - Running by effort can help you find the zone and stay there for longer.